-A clause in the document annexing Texas to the United States allowed for Texas to be divided into five different states.
+A clause in the document annexing Texas to the United States allowed for Texas to be divided up into as many as five different states.

 Texas blocked American expansion to the Pacific, and a weak, unstable nation on American borders invited penetration by still-ambitious European powers.
 The Monroe Doctrine could not by any stretch of the imagination keep British influence out, if Britain chose to fish in Texas waters.

 The primary stumbling block to Texas' annexation by the U.S. was that the act was almost certain to provoke war with Mexico, an eventuality which came to pass with the outbreak of the Mexican-American War in 1846.
 Nonetheless, although the U.S. Senate rejected an annexation treaty with Texas in 1844, it passed an annexation bill on 26 February 1845.
 Another contentious issue regarding the annexation of Texas by the United States remained, however: slavery.